Gilmara-Git/React-MoveIt/README.md

 ## About

 **MoveIt** is an application developed during the NLW04( Next Level Week) at Rocketseat in February 2021.
 It brings a set of different exercises for Developers to move their "body" and "eyes" from time to time.
-Each challenge has a level of experience and everytime it is completed a modal pop-ups indicating that the next level has been reached.
+Each challenge has a level of experience and every time it is completed a modal pop-ups indicating that the next level has been reached.
 Also, whenever there is a new challenge, a visual and audio alert is triggered to user.

 ## Motivation